Maybe you are starting to notice that your mother doesn’t seem to be as sharp as she was in the past.

 With these things addressed, it can result in fewer hospitalizations, better medication management, and a better quality of life for those with this condition.

-Medicare Annual Wellness Memory Test
+Annual Wellness Check: Is Your Memory Test Covered By Medicare?

 In January, 2011, the Affordable Care Act health law created the Medicare Annual Wellness Visit, which should be completed during an older adults annual checkup after joining Medicare.